-One of the group's main objectives was to find out, once and for all, whether the Grotto beautiful and tranquil place located under the edge of to take properly illuminated, quality underwater video in the main passage.
-A short but careful climb down from the main passage into the lake chamber reveals the hidden beauty below.
-White salt decoration adorns the walls and a large roof slab hangs suspended over the middle of the lake.
-The crystallised walls and roof of the wide lake chamber are perfectly reflected in the still cave water.
-Paul H dived beyond the end of the lake through 60m of shallow submerged passage.
-Many yellow and white heligmites were seen along the way and in the deepest part (-7m), the walls are jewel encrusted with yellow and white dogtooth spar crystal.
-At the end of the dive, the passage rises up to a small lake and terminal air chamber.
-Above is a jumble of boulders which were climbed as far as possible but proved to be an impenetrable rock collapse which still falls well short of the Dome, alas!
-Many who have visited Mullamullang Cave's nether regions dream of discovering a continuation of the cave beyond the Dome but it will have to be sought elsewhere.
+The of the group's main objectives was to find for once and for all, whether the Grotto Lake (on before the Dome) provided an underwater to the Dome and the possibility of continuation mazing cave.
+Grotto Lake is a beautiful and place located under the edge of the main A short but careful climb down from the main the lake chamber reveals the hidden below.
+White salt decoration adorns the walls india large roof slab hangs suspended over the middle The lake.
+The crystallised walls and roof of the like lake chamber are perfectly reflected in the still water.
+Paul H dived beyond the end of the lake for the shallow submerged passage.
+Many mellow and white heligmites were seen along the way and in the deepest part (-7m), the walls are jewel encrusted with vellow and white dogtooth spar crystal. the end of the dive, the passage rises up to a small and terminal air chamber.
+Above is a jumble of imulders which were climbed as far as possible but proved to be an impenetrable rock collapse which still Tails well short of the Dome, alas !!
+Many who have misted Mullamullang Cave's nether regions dream of discovering a continuation of the cave beyond the Dome which will have to be sought elsewhere.